-This cheesecake is rich, decadent, and slightly boozy thanks to the addition of Guinness and whiskey.
-The perfect way to celebrate St. Patrick’s Day!
+This chocolate Guinness cheesecake is rich, decadent, and slightly boozy.
+It is perfect for celebrating St. Patrick’s Day!

 After some investigation, it turns out I make cheesecake more frequently than I originally thought.
 I’ve done:

 - And lastly, a chocolate raspberry stout cheesecake (on which today’s cheesecake is based!)

 - 12 oz. dark chocolate, roughly chopped

 - 1 cup granulated sugar

 - 1/2 cup sour cream

 - 3/4 cup Guinness or other stout beer